sebastiencouture/di/README.md

 #### exports(names)

-Configure services that are exported by the module.
-Exported/public services are usable in other modules that use this module as a dependent module.
-Non exported/private services can only be used within the module they belong to.
+Configure services that are exported (public) by the module.
+Public services are usable in other modules that use this module as a dependent module.
+Private services can only be used within the module.

-This is useful if you have services that you don't want to expose, and to avoid having to worry about name collisions.
+This is useful if you have services that you don't want to make public outside of the module, and to avoid having to worry about name collisions with other modules.
 A private service name is unique to the module, multiple modules can have private services with the same names.
 A public service name is unique to the container, there can only be one public service with a name.